EA-Digifolk/EA-Digifolk-Dataset/README.md

 ## Logs:

 ### Status (26/11/2025):
-- All ES, PT and MX MEI Files completed using MEIScribe
+- All ES, PT, and MX MEI Files completed using MEIScribe

 ### TODO (26/11/2025):
-- Add All MEI Folk Songs
-- Start IE Tunes
+- Start IE, and CO Tunes